why shop manta sleep

 A white noise machine can help to drown out the noises of the night (especially if you live in a noisy building or in the city) while creating the perfect atmosphere for good sleep.

 Make your room as dark as possible by investing in blackout shades or a sleep mask that blocks out all light.
+Check out this blog post for more tips: How to Make Your Bedroom Darker.

 Finally, keep the temperature of your room cool and consistent.
 Studies have shown that people sleep better in a room that is slightly chilled (we all know the feeling of not being able to sleep when it’s hot and humid!).